spamegg1/spamegg1.github.io/gsoc-2025/README.md

 The final layout needs to accomodate all the previous program layouts.
 The `.flatMap` method of `GExecution` allows us to sequence multiple executions.
-The code looks very scary! `contramap` is a bit like "backwards map".
+The code looks very scary! `contramap` is a bit like a "backwards map".

 ### Further work